 The Air Conditioning, Refrigeration and Heating Technology Academy prepares students for college or advanced industry training and for employment in the industry.
 This high skill, high demand program focuses on broad transferable skills, stresses the understanding of the air conditioning, refrigeration and heating industry and demonstrates elements of the industry such as planning, management, finance, technical and production skills, as well as the underlying principles of technology, labor issues, community issues, health, safety and environmental issues.
 Upon completion of this program, the student will be prepared to take the state certification examination for air conditioning, refrigeration and heating mechanics.
 Internships with local air conditioning businesses are offered.
-All students applying to the program must meet the following eligibility criteria: 3 Favorable Teacher Recommendations.
+There are no eligibilty criteria required for students applying to this program.
+3 Favorable Teacher Recommendations.